Codeception/Codeception/docs/06-ModulesAndHelpers.md

 class Functional extends \Codeception\Module
 {
 }
 ```

-As for actions, everything is quite simple.
+Actions are also quite simple.
 Every action you define is a public function.
-Write any public method,
+Write a public method,
-run the `build` command, and you will see the new function added into the FunctionalTester class.
+then run the `build` command, and you will see the new function added into the FunctionalTester class.

 <div class="alert alert-info">
 Public methods prefixed by `_` are treated as hidden and won't be added to your Actor class.
 </div>

 Assertions can be a bit tricky.
-First of all, it's recommended to prefix all your assert actions with `see` or `dontSee`.
+First of all, it's recommended to prefix all your assertion actions with `see` or `dontSee`.

 Name your assertions like this: